-ENVIRONMENTAL JUSTICE The Wild and Scenic Rivers Partner Worksheet and Wild and Scenic Rivers Map (Figure B 15-1) are provided in Appendix B, Attachment 13 .
-Environmental Justice Executive Order 12898 Yes No The ReGrow Program intends to alleviate negative economic impacts to, and strengthen, the agricultural industry in Puerto Rico.
-The project's direct and indirect impacts are limited to a small area on a single land parcel.
-The project will benefit the farm owner by providing a greenhouse and solar panel system to expand production of produce from the farm.
-The project would not negatively affect human health or result in disproportionate adverse environmental impacts to low-income or minority populations.
-The Environmental Justice Partner Worksheet and EJScreen Report are provided in Appendix B, Attachment 14 .
+Partner Worksheet and Wild and Scenic Rivers Map (Figure B 13-1) are provided in Appendix B, Attachment 13.
+ENVIRONMENTAL JUSTICE Environmental Justice Executive Order 12898 Yes No The ReGrow Program intends to alleviate negative economic impacts to, and strengthen, the agricultural industry in Puerto Rico.
+The Project direct and indirect impacts are limited to a very small area on a single land parcel.
+The Project will benefit the farm owner by improving agricultural use and production.
+The Project would not facilitate development which would negatively affect human health or result in disproportionate adverse environmental impacts to low-income or minority populations.
+The Environmental Justice Partner Worksheet and EJScreen Report are provided in Appendix B, Attachment 16.

 Environmental Assessment Factors [24 CFR 58.40; Ref.
 40 CFR 1508.8 &1508.27] Recorded below is the qualitative and quantitative significance of the effects of the proposal on the character, features and resources of the project area.
 Each factor has been evaluated and documented, as appropriate and in proportion to its relevance to the proposed action.
 Verifiable source documentation has been provided and described in support of each determination, as appropriate.
-Credible, traceable, and supportive source documentation for each authority has been provided.
+Credible, traceable and supportive source documentation for each authority has been provided.
 Where applicable, the necessary reviews or consultations have been completed and applicable permits of approvals have been obtained or noted.
 Citations, dates/names/titles of contacts, and page references are clear.
 Additional documentation is attached, as appropriate.
 All conditions, attenuation or mitigation measures have been clearly identified.